ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 Imperative and functional programming both have unique merits; OCaml allows combining them efficiently.
 See the second part of this tutorial for examples of recommended, handle-with-care or inadvisable patterns.

 **Prerequisites**: This is an intermediate-level tutorial.
-You should have completed the [Basic Data Types](/docs/basic-data-types), [Values and Functions](/docs/values-and-functions) and [Lists](/docs/lists) tutorials.
+You should have completed the [Basic Data Types](/docs/basic-data-types), [Values and Functions](/docs/values-and-functions), [Lists](/docs/lists) and [Modules](/docs/modules) tutorials

 ## Mutable Data

-A name-value binding created using the `let … = …` construct is [immutable](https://en.wikipedia.org/wiki/Immutable_object), once added to the environment, it is impossible to change the value or remove the name.
+A name-value binding created using the `let … = …` construct is [immutable](https://en.wikipedia.org/wiki/Immutable_object), once added to the environment, it is impossible to replace the value or remove the name.

 ### References

-However, there is a kind of value that can be updated, which is called a _reference_ in OCaml.
+However, there is a kind of value that can be updated.
+That is called a _reference_ in OCaml.
 ```ocaml
 # let a = ref 0;;
 val a : int ref = {contents = 0}